 We want to make sure you're on the right trip and that you have the best experience possible.
 Every Backroads trip is unique and this one is no exception.

-This Premiere Inn Trip includes two Casual Inn nights at Dhensa Boutique Resort, which just opened in 2014.
-While we expect great things from this beautiful hotel, it may take time for their amenities and services to be fully operating at a Premiere Inn level.
+This Premiere Inn Trip includes two Casual Inn nights at Dhensa Boutique Resort, which opened in mid-2014.
+While we expect great things from this beautiful hotel, it may take a few seasons for their amenities and services to be fully operating at a Premiere Inn level.
 We’ve chosen it because of its proximity to our favorite routes, its friendly (albeit unassuming) hospitality, strong cultural character and the tremendous view from the hotel’s deck.